-This vegan roasted golden beet and couscous pasta salad recipe has a delicious lime and mint dressing.
+This vegan roasted golden beetroot (or beet) and couscous pasta salad recipe has a delicious lime and mint dressing.
 And wow, does it work with the couscous, golden beets, currants and slivered almonds.
 It may be a pretty simple beetroot pasta salad, but the textures and flavors are awesome.

 Whether you’re a long-time follower or a first time visitor, I really appreciate you being here!
 I hope you love this beet pasta salad recipe.

-Golden Beet Couscous Salad with Slivered Almonds and Currants
+Golden Beetroot and Couscous Salad with Slivered Almonds and Currants

 ~6 small golden beets, peeled and chopped into bite-size pieces (OR 3 cups peeled golden beets chopped into bite size pieces)